-- (1) Semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, peritoneal fluid, amniotic fluid, saliva exposure from dental procedures, any body fluid that is visibly contaminated with blood, and body fluids in situations where it is difficult or impossible to differentiate between body fluids. - (2) Unfixed tissue or organ (other than intact skin) from a human (living or dead). - s.
+(1) Semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, peritoneal fluid, amniotic fluid, saliva exposure from dental procedures, any bodily fluid that is visibly contaminated with blood, and body fluids in situations where it is difficult or impossible to differentiate between body fluids.

+(2) Unfixed tissue or organ (other than intact skin) from a human (living or dead).

+s.
 Percutaneous.
 Piercing mucous membrane or the skin barrier through such events as needle sticks, human bites, cuts, and abrasions.

-- t.
+t.
 Personal Protective Equipment (PPE).
 PPE is specialized clothing or equipment worn by personnel for protection against a hazard.
 General work clothes (e.g., uniforms, scrub suits, pants, shirts, or blouses) are not intended to function as protection against a hazard.
-These work clothes are not considered to be PPE. - u.
+These work clothes are not considered to be PPE.

+u.
 Regulated Waste.
-Liquid or semi-liquid blood or other potentially infectious materials that would release blood or other potentially infectious materials in a liquid or semi-liquid state if compressed; items caked with dried blood or other potentially infectious materials capable of releasing materials during handling, to include contaminated sharps. - v.
+Liquid or semi-liquid blood or other potentially infectious materials that would release blood or other potentially infectious materials in a liquid or semi-liquid state if compressed; items caked with dried blood or other potentially infectious materials capable of releasing materials during handling, to include contaminated sharps.

+v.
 Source Individual.
 Any individual, living or dead, whose blood or other potentially infectious materials may be a source of occupational exposure to personnel.
-Examples include, but are not limited to, trauma victims and human remains. - w.
+Examples include, but are not limited to, trauma victims and human remains.

+w.
 Universal Precautions.
 An approach to infection control.
-According to the concept of universal precautions, all human blood and certain human body fluids are treated as if known to be infectious for HIV, HBV, and other blood borne pathogens. - x.
+According to the concept of universal precautions, all human blood and certain human body fluids are treated as if known to be infectious for HIV, HBV, and other blood borne pathogens.

+x.
 Work Practice Controls.
-Controls that reduce the likelihood of exposure by altering the manner in which a task is performed (e.g., prohibiting recapping of needles by a two-handed technique). - 5.
-Exposure Determination.
+Controls that reduce the likelihood of exposure by altering the manner in which a task is performed (e.g., prohibiting recapping of needles by a two-handed technique).

+5. Exposure Determination.
 For the following MCAS Cherry Point job classifications, it is reasonable to anticipate occupational exposure to bloodborne pathogens while performing certain jobs or tasks as identified in periodic IH surveys:

-Department Job Title Procedure Location PMO Patrolman First responder Patrol MCCS Lifeguards First responder Swimming Pools MCCS Childcare Providers Child Development Centers Fire Dept Firefighters First responder MCAS Cherry Point OPS ARFF/EOD First responder Flightline VMR-1 SAR Med Techs First responder Flightline Facilities Housekeeping Clean up BOQ/Cherry Point Inn
+Department Job Title Procedure Location PMO Patrolman First responder Patrol MCCS Lifeguards First responder Swimming Pools MCCS Childcare Providers Child Development Centers Fire Dept Firefighters First responder MCAS Cherry Point OPS ARFF/EOD First responder Flightline Facilities Housekeeping Clean up BOQ/Cherry Point Inn a.
+Wash hands immediately or as soon as possible after removing gloves or other PPE and after hand contact with blood or OPIM.